seamusabshere/seamusabshere.github.com/_posts/2020-06-12-why-are-universities-teaching-this-stuff.md

 > Frana: So who were the great populizers and the proselytizers for the relational model?
 Ted?
 Chris Date?
 Yourself?

 > Gray: [...]
-What happened is that the academic community found DBTG and IMS pretty complicated.
-It wasn’t elegant and there wasn’t a theory associated with it.
-You couldn’t prove theorems about it, or at least they didn’t figure out how to.
+What happened is that the academic community found DBTG and IMS pretty complicated [...]
 And along came the relational model with query optimization, and transactions, and security.
 The data model was simple enough that you could state it and then start reasoning about it. [...]
 There began to be academic departments, and those departments started producing students.
 Some of those students went off to form other departments, and some went to industry.
 It was a self-reinforcing system.

 The reason we have excellent systems like [Google BigQuery](https://cloud.google.com/bigquery) and [Postgres](https://www.postgresql.org/) is because SQL is _theoretically interesting_.
 OK, maybe all the necessary theorems have been proved, so it can't be an advanced course for the go-getters, but maybe that's a good thing. *Just please graduate people who know SQL.*